clcriswell/DR-RD/docs/PROMPTS.md

 The registry is the single source of truth and prompts cannot be modified at runtime.

-## JSON Validation Fallback
+## Auto-Correction and Fallback

-Agents invoked through `PromptFactoryAgent` automatically retry with a simplified prompt and a relaxed fallback schema when the initial response fails JSON validation.
+Agents invoked through `PromptFactoryAgent` attempt to repair malformed JSON before giving up.
+Common issues like trailing commas, unquoted keys and fenced code blocks are auto-corrected and then revalidated against the role schema.
+If validation still fails, the agent retries with a simplified prompt and a relaxed fallback schema.
 The fallback may leave non-essential fields blank or marked as "Not determined," but a valid JSON object is always returned so downstream orchestrators do not crash.